A Trick of the Night

-"A Trick of the Night" is a mid-tempo ballad recorded by English girl group Bananarama.
+"A Trick of the Night" is a mid-tempo ballad recorded by the English girl group Bananarama.
 It was written and produced by Steve Jolley and Tony Swain and released as the final single from Bananarama's album True Confessions.

 The song was re-recorded for UK single release, with new synthesizer tracks and vocal arrangement by the Stock Aitken Waterman (SAW) production trio, at the request of London Records for the UK release.
 The song was included on the CD version of Greatest Hits Collection as a bonus track; it was not included on the vinyl version nor their 2001 compilation The Very Best of Bananarama.

 The Number One Mix, the single remix, and related variations interpolated the music of Princess' "Say I'm Your Number One".
 Lyrics from the Number One Mix, were sampled on Bananarama's "I Heard a Rumour" B-side song "Clean-Cut Boy".

 Background

 The band named the track as their favourite song from True Confessions, but its release was deprioritized behind "More Than Physical", due to the record company's concerns about the act's ability to chart strongly with a ballad.

 The cautionary message in the lyrics are directed towards a male friend who has left home to seek his fortune in the big city but is experiencing challenges and facing the prospect of becoming a rentboy.